-Isolation has been a long-standing issue for many older adults whose physical health has declined and support needs increased.
-Sadly, in many instances isolation has been normalised as normal part of ageing, along with the assumption that depression too is just part of getting old.
-In this article we are going to explore latest research on the impact of isolation in late life, particularly related to COVID-19 offer strategies how to gently reintroduce opportunities for better engagement and social connections in late life.
+Isolation has been a long-standing issue for many older adults whose physical health has declined and support needs have increased.
+Sadly, in many instances it has been normalised as an expected part of ageing, along with the assumption that depression too is just part of getting old.

 The Problem

-It is not uncommon to hear
+It is not uncommon to hear:

-“I am not meaningfully participating or contributing towards my community”
+‘I am not meaningfully participating or contributing towards my community.’

 or

-“What is the point of going on?”
+‘What is the point of going on?’

 Statistics and Research

 Isolation and loneliness in late life has drawn attention of many clinicians and researchers over the last decade.
-For researchers, it has been difficult to capture disengagement, as the uptake on various programs has varied and impacted by the pandemic.
+For researchers, it has been difficult to capture disengagement, as the uptake on various programs has varied and has been severely impacted by the pandemic.
 How do we measure something if we do not know how many people are impacted by isolation?
 It has been easier to capture this information in residential care settings where we can track how often people leave their rooms, engage in activities or leave the facility for recreational purposes.
 We know from residential settings that up to 1 in 2 residents have symptoms of depression (AIHW, 2019).

 Here's a helpful list of my most popular resources...